 Students are given information on drug abuse, alcohol abuse, and Acquired Immune Deficiency Syndrome (AIDS) through: literature,video presentations health consultants, drug and alcohol referral information, on-campus counseling, pamphlets in the student lounge & Library.

 Proper health and safety practices are used in each program of study.
-Counselors refer students to respected community service agencies or organizations.
+Faculty or staff may refer students to respected community service agencies or organizations.
 Pamphlets and brochures on community health service are available in the Admissions Office, student lounge, and Library.

 Columbus Technical College is certified with the United States Department of Education Drug Prevention Program.
 Through this program, the College certifies that it has adopted and implemented a drug prevention program for students and employees.